benjay10/data-generator-service/README.md

 # data-generator-service

 This is a service that can generate semi-random data to test some basic capabilities of data related services.
-E.g. testing throuphput, testing if data ends up in the correct places, testing synchronisation correctness with or without files, ...
+E.g. testing throughput, testing if data ends up in the correct places, testing synchronisation correctness with or without files, ...

 ## Get started

 This services uses the mu-javascript template.
-Run it directly in a Docker setup mounting the source code folder conataining the `app.js` to the `/app` folder of the mu-javascript template, or use the dockerfile to build your own image.
+Run it directly in a Docker setup mounting the source code folder containing the `app.js` to the `/app` folder of the mu-javascript template, or use the dockerfile to build your own image.

 Also mount a storage folder for files on the path `/share`.